BluRosie/hgss-filesys-example/README.md

  run scripts\decompress.bat

- make edits to the filesystem
+ make edits to the filesystem.  if you edit trainers using this branch, run scripts\maketrainerdata.bat

  run scripts\compile.bat when ready to build a rom